adriaan-vd-graaf/genome_integration/README.md

 ## Calibration of p values

-After a first pass of MR-link and if you have at least 100 and preferably 1,000 uncalibrated p values for different genes, it is possible to calibrate them using the script located in `./mr_link/p_value_calibration.py`.
+After a first pass of MR-link and if you have at least 100 and preferably at least 1,000 uncalibrated p values for different  genes, it is possible to calibrate them using the script located in `./mr_link/p_value_calibration.py`.

 for this you require the `PYMC3` package.
 You can install this package using
 ``` bash
 pip3 install pymc3
 ```
-Running a single p value calibration will take up to 30 minutes, but only has to be performed once at the end of an analysis, when all the genes are run.
+Running a single p value calibration will take up to 30 minutes, but only has to be performed once at the end of an analysis, when all your genes are run.

 A full description of the input and output formats for MR-link can be found in [readthedocs](https://genome-integration.readthedocs.io/en/latest/about_mr_link.html)

-### p value calibration example
+### An example of p value calibration

 After installation of PYMC3 It is possible to run the p value calibration script using the following commands